-Transbay Transit Center
+Salesforce Transit Center

-San Francisco, USA
+San Francisco, CA, USA

 Situated in downtown San Francisco, this multimodal transport hub provides a platform to bus, rail and light rail networks across the state, and will also serve as the terminus for the future California High Speed Rail Link.

 A key challenge on this project came in delivering comprehensive yet highly energy efficient MEP engineering solutions across the five story main transit building.
 This was complicated because the building comprises one above grade bus level, a ground floor concourse and two below grade rail levels.